diodechain/website/about.md

 ### Hero
 hero:
-  heading: Upgrade&nbsp;the Internet
-  subheading: For teams who care about the security of their&nbsp;operations.
+  heading: A little bit <br>about us.
+  subheading: How we started, what we believe in and where&nbsp;we’re&nbsp;going.
-  image: hero/default.webp
+  image: hero/about.webp

 ### Headline below Hero
 headline:
-  title: Protect.
-Thrive.
-Diode.
+  title: What drives us.
+Everyday.
   text: We’re governed by a strong set of ideals.
 Our belief that technology should help humans thrive – that it should allow us to explore, educate and innovate unhindered, drives what we create.

 ### Top Story
 story:
-  title: We had to walk uphill both ways&hellip;
-  heading: The attack surface was too large
+  title: The beginning of Diode
+  heading: It all started with fixing a web2 leak.
   content: |
-    Diode was born when co-founder Dominic Letz could not rest until he had solved for a Man in the Middle attack against time - a prerequisite for legacy Web2 PKI-based security (and a problem than had bricked millions of a customer’s devices).
+    Diode was born when co-founder Dominic Letz needed to solve for a Man in the Middle attack against time - a prerequisite for a legacy Web2 PKI-based security issue that had bricked millions of devices.

     He found a solution by applying decentralized consensus to even the most resource constrained devices.

-The Diode team has been innovating ever since to turn the dramatic implications for the future of the Internet into securing today’s most fluid IT environments.
+    The Diode team has been innovating ever since to make even the most fluid IT environments secure.
   image:
     src: story/oval.webp
     class: oval